-The consolidated financial statements of the Bank as of December 31, 1995, 1996 and 1997 and for the years then ended have been audited by Wolf.
-All such financial statements are included in the Bank's 1997 Annual Report which accompanies this Proxy Statement.
+The consolidated financial statements of the Bank as of December 31, 1998 and 1997 and for each of the years in the three-year period ended December 31, 1998, have been audited by Wolf.
+All such financial statements are included in the Bank's 1998 Annual Report which accompanies this Proxy Statement.